Beach photo sessions! What could be more magical?

 By Andrew Shepherd, edited with Mastin Labs Ektar 100 preset

-WHAT MASTIN LABS PRESET IS BEST FOR PHOTO SHOOTS ON THE BEACH
+WHAT MASTIN LABS LIGHTROOM PRESETS ARE BEST FOR PHOTO SHOOTS ON THE BEACH

 When we asked our community what presets they like to use with beach photography, just about every preset pack was mentioned, but there were three that seemed to be the most popular for editing beach photos.